What is Digital Marketing?

 Search Engine Optimization (SEO)

 Search Engine Optimization, also known as SEO, is the process of increasing a website’s rankings for salient keywords on search engines.
 Search engines such as Google and Bing have evolved quite a bit over the past 10 years, with every new algorithm update curbing underhanded tactics to manipulate search engines.
 SEO involves a strategic blend of content writing, onsite technical optimization, and link building to develop trust and authority with search engines.
 While some momentum can be generated within 30-60 days, businesses will feel the true impact of search engine optimization over the course of six-12 months.
+Mastering local SEO campaigns for digital marketing initiatives in Montreal can also lead to an increased web presence in a lucrative market.

 Pay-Per-Click Advertising / Digital Media Buying